top of page

 Ptelina carnuta (2)b_edited_edited.jpg

-An exclusively Afrotropical genus comprising 61 species.
-There have been 13 species recorded in Uganda but only five so far at Semuliki: O. overlaetiO. jacksoni., O. ugandae, O. ntebi and O.paradoxa.
-The latter three species are an addition to the two species recorded in the Semuliki checklist (Forbes, 2018).
+Genus Ornipholidotos.
+A large genus comprising 61 species.
+There have been 13 species recorded in Uganda but only five so far at Semuliki: Ornipholidotos overlaetiO. jacksoni, O. ugandae, O. ntebi and O. paradoxa.
+The latter three species are an addition to the two species recorded in the Semuliki species list (Forbes, 2018).
 Ducarme (2018) has recorded 16 species in the area of the north-east of the DRC of which 15 have been located within the Ituri Forest or Semliki Valley of the DRC, O. aureliae being the exception.
-This suggests further targeted sampling of this genus is required to find the true representation of species diversity at Semuliki.
+This suggests further targeted and extended location sampling of this genus is required to find the true representation of species diversity at Semuliki.
 The majority of these species can only be identified by genital dissection.
-These are very specialised with unusual configurations.
+Male structures are highly specialised with unique configurations and are mostly stable within species.

 Ornipholidotos.jpg